 Keep your finger off the trigger

 Until you are ready to actually shoot at your target, keep your finger off of the trigger.
 This is an extremely important safety rule.
 As long as your finger remains off the trigger, your firearm will not discharge.
 Carelessly putting your finger on the trigger leaves too much room for negligence.
 Negligence is the keyword here as having your finger on a trigger is not considered an accident.
+If you accidentally notch out a tooth at the firing range then contact dentist Albany.

 All firearms owners need to respect the weapon.
 You have been given the right to bear arms, and you should always use it properly and lawfully.
 Safety should always remain your number one concern at all times.
 Not only should you practice safety procedures when you are ready to use your gun, but you should also make sure that it is safely locked up and out of reach of children.
 Call new york gun store today!